MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

 These and other scenarios are also supported in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 But the options and possibilities are different, depending on your deployment scenario.

 ## On-premises deployments
-For on-premisses deployments, you must choose between using the legacy Dynamics NAV Help Server or an online website.
+For on-premises deployment, you must choose between using the legacy Dynamics NAV Help Server or an online website.
 Help Server is a simple website that requires your Help to be in a specific format (HTML files), and the online website can host any content that you want to make available.
 Your choice depends on the concrete needs of your solution and your users.

 ### Online website
 If you want to use a website that is not based on Help Server, then you must specify the URL in the settings for the Web client and the Windows client, if your company uses this legacy client.